View General Health

 Trace Visualizations

-The visualizations displayed in Honeycomb's Home area on the Traces view.
-They include total traces, total spans with errors, and 95th percentile latency.
-For each area, a number visualization is displayed above a chart visualization.
-The chart visualization has an accompanying dropdown that allows you to group by a field.
-Beneath the chart visualization, a table displays numeric values related to the data.
+The visualizations displayed in Honeycomb's Home area on the Traces tab view.
+They include total spans, total errors, total exceptions, trace volume, span volume, errors, spans by type, p95 span duration, and top spans.
 Above all of the visualizations, there are two dropdowns that allow you to select the dataset and the time window.

 Note